OSU-CS162-W17/master-assignment-1/README.md

   * 20 points: signed up for Piazza
   * 70 points: your program meets the specifications above
   * 10 points: your code is appropriately commented and uses consistent and appropriate style

+Your work on this assignment will be graded by demoing it with a TA.
+During your demo, you will compile and run your program for the TA and walk them through your source code, describing to them how it works.
+It'll be your responsibility to sign up for a 10-minute demo slot with a TA by the demo due date above.  **You will receive a zero on the assignment if you don't demo it with a TA by the demo due date.**